Jump to Information Jump to Technology Jump to Other Services

 If there is an item not currently available, you can place a request on that item.
 When the item becomes available, you will be notified and it will be held at the circulation desk for 5 days.

 Place your own requests in the online catalog through My Account or call or visit the library and ask a staff member to place a hold.

 Most items can be renewed twice, as long as no one else has requested them.
 Items cannot be renewed if you have over $10 in fines on your account.
 Renewals can be done in person, over the phone, or via My Account.

-In general, items on loan from other libraries can be renewed once.
+In general, Interlibrary Loan items can be renewed once.
 However, some are not able to be renewed at all due to restrictions placed by the lending library.

 Your library account gives you access to our Digital Library as well as the materials in our physical locations.
 The Digital Library includes research databases and downloadable materials, job search resources, and community information.

 While a couple of the Digital Library resources can only be accessed from a library location, most can be accessed from anywhere on a variety of devices.
 You will need an internet connection and the 14-digit number on the back of your library card to use the Digital Library.